UkoeHB/cobweb_book/books/src/rust_cobweb.md

 ### Spawning new nodes

-Cobweb can also spawn multiple top level scenes lets start with an example.
+Cobweb can also spawn multiple top level scenes let's start with an example.

 Below we have our new scene called `number_text`.